AntoineOrsoni/Jinja2-YDK-ANE/advanced-netconf-explorer/exercises/3_ydk_serial_number/README.md

 ## Objectives
-* Connec to the device, via NETCONF, using YDK,
+* Connect to the device, via NETCONF, using YDK,
 * Getting the serial number of the device, for each component,
 * Printing it nicely.

 ## Files that need to be edited

+This is your mission, meaning that this EXERCISE will not be much guided.
+Feel free to implement to solution how you want it.

 * `Dockerfile` is already complete.
 You do not need to edit it.
 * `./my-app/run.py`